seanmorris/pib/README.md

 This extenstion makes use of `freetype`, `libjpeg`, `libpng`, & `zlib`.

-When compiled `dynamic` extension, this will produce the extension `php-8.x-gd.so`.
+When compiled as a `dynamic` extension, this will produce the extension `php-8.x-gd.so`.

 ---